colinleet/Leet-Bone-Tools/README.md

 # Leet-Bone-Tools
-This is blender add-on to make animating sets of bones on a character easier.
+This is a blender add-on to make animating sets of bones on a character easier.
 This tool's primary use is to make saved (cached) selections of bones on a per armature basis.
 It also contains some tools to add, delete, and reset key-frames for selected bones on the current frame.